htcondor/htmap/docs/source/htcondor.rst

 ----

 * For any GPU job, the option ``request_gpus`` needs to be set.
-* CHTC has some good guide on GPU jobs in "`Jobs that use GPUs`_".
 * Many GPU jobs are machine learning jobs.
 CHTC has a guide on "`Run Machine Learning Jobs on the HTC system`_".

+There are some site-specific options.
+For example, CHTC has a guide on some of these options "`Jobs that use GPUs`_".
+Check with your site's documentation to see if they have any GPU documentation.

 .. _Jobs that use GPUs: http://chtc.cs.wisc.edu/gpu-jobs
-.. _Run Machine Learning Jobs on the HTC system: http://chtc.cs.wisc.edu/gpu-jobs.shtml
+.. _Run Machine Learning Jobs on the HTC system: http://chtc.cs.wisc.edu/machine-learning-htc

 Shell commands
 --------------